jmreeves/jmreeves.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at the University of Michigan.
+I am a PhD Candidate in Economics at the University of Michigan.

-My research interests are in labor economics, public economics, and econometrics.
+My research interests are in labor economics, public economics, and crime.

 [CV](https://jmreeves.github.io/files/JReeves_CV.pdf)